What is an inclusive coven? by Yvonne Aburrow

 would avoid a lot of heartbreak all round if people stated upfront how

 inclusive their coven actually is.

-Inclusive Wicca, Yvonne Aburrow, Pagan Theologies wiki.
+Inclusive Wicca, by Yvonne Aburrow, Pagan Theologies wiki.
 (PDF)

 So, your coven consists entirely of straight people.
 Why bother to modify your practice at all?
 Well,

 it will make you more aware that gender is an artificial construct and that sexuality is fluid.
 It will